sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities/chat.md

 ## Selecting Context

-Cody Chat allows you to provide context to your questions by selecting specific files, functions, or code blocks.
+Cody's chat allows you to add files and symbols as context in your messages.

 ### @ File Context